Does Yoga Build Strength?

 Chatarunga – full version or with knees lowered.
 This is a powerful strength builder.
 When performed correctly, the spine is in a straight line – the main support system of the body.
 Chaturanga engages the majority of muscles in the body but particularly strengthens the arms, shoulders, wrists & core.

 Tree Pose.
-Grounding & balancing pose that combines balance, stability, strength, flexibility, and complete concentration.
-Stretches the Inner Thighs, Groins, Chest, and Shoulders and strengthens the glute, quad, ankles, core & spine when arms are extended over head.
+Grounding & balancing pose combining balance, stability, strength, flexibility, and complete concentration.
+Stretches the inner thighs & groins, opens chest & shoulders, strengthens glutes, quads, ankles, core & spine when arms are extended over head.